cartesia-ai/dev-showcase/README.md

 ## Featured Projects
 Here are some exciting projects users have already submitted:

-Phonepal: A real-time call translator so you can eliminate language barriers when talking to anyone over the web
+- [PhonePal](https://github.com/cartesia-ai/dev-showcase/tree/main/PhonePal): A real-time call translator so you can eliminate language barriers when talking to anyone over the web

-StudyPal: A buddy that helps you learn the most important information from research papers.
+- [StudyPal](https://github.com/cartesia-ai/dev-showcase/tree/main/studypal): A buddy that helps you learn the most important information from research papers.

-Each project folder contains its own README with setup instructions, code samples, and demonstrations.
+Each project folder contains its own README with setup instructions and code samples.

 ## Getting Started with Cartesia
 To start building with Cartesia: